-In order for PAs to effectively care for patients and work in a variety of healthcare delivery systems, the four national PA progessional organizations define the required educational experiences, knowldege, skills, and attudes for acquiring six core competencies-
+In order for PAs to effectively care for patients and work in a variety of healthcare delivery systems, the four national PA professional organizations define the required educational experiences, knowledge, skills, and attitudes for acquiring six core competencies-

 - Medical Knowledge

 - Interpersonal and Communication Skills, which are described in detail in the following

 The PA profession defines the specific medical knowledge, communication skills, and attitudes required to be a successful PA.
 The technical standards set forth by the PA Program establish the essential qualities that are considered necessary for students in this program to achieve the knowledge, skills and levels of competency stipulated for graduation by the faculty and expected of the professional program by its accrediting agency, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 CMU will provide educational experiences as needed in order to physician assistants to acquire and demonstrate these competencies.
 Please refer to the Essential Standards.

 The policy established and approved for students in the PA Program is as follows: "While in this institution and specifically in patient care areas or health care delivery settings, a student should be dressed professionally in appropriate attire."
 ‘Appropriate attire' is determined by societal convention and society's expectation of the medical profession.
 A student who is engaged in patient contact must keep in mind that members of the professional community are obligated to maintain an acceptable professional standard.
 Good grooming and personal hygiene are essential for professionals in a health care setting.